Pyrocent/garbatella-elegant-apartment.com/README.md

 - **CSS**
 - **JavaScript**

-These are all the dependencies:
+The codebase has all these dependencies:

 - [Slick](https://kenwheeler.github.io/slick/) (for the carousels)
 - [Flatpickr](https://flatpickr.js.org/) (for the data picker)